systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

   other installed operating systems.
 This ID shall be formatted as 32 lower case hexadecimal characters (i.e. without any UUID formatting).
 This key is optional.
 Example: `4098b3f648d74c13b1f04ccfba7798e8`.
+* `sort-key` shall contain a short string used for sorting entries on display.
+This can be defined freely though should typically be initialized from `IMAGE_ID=` or `ID=` from `/etc/os-release` of the relevant entry, possibly suffixed.
+This field is optional.
+If set, it is used as primary sorting key for the entries on display (lexicographically increasing).
+It does not have to be unique (and usually is not).
+If non-unique the the `machine-id` (lexicographically increasing) and `version` (lexicographically decreasing, i.e. newest version first) fields described above are used as secondary/ternary sorting keys.
+If this field is not set entries are typically sorted by the `.conf` file name of the entry.
 * `linux` refers to the Linux kernel to spawn and shall be a path relative to `$BOOT`.
 It is recommended that every distribution creates a machine id and version specific subdirectory below `$BOOT` and places its kernels and